German election: Center-right CDU/CSU bloc leads projections – DW – 02/23/2025

 How does Germany's election system work?

 The German electoral system is designed to produce coalition governments.
-It seeks to unite the principles of majority rule and proportional representation.
 In German elections, each voter casts two ballots — the so-called "Erststimme" and "Zweitstimme" (first ballot, second ballot).

 The first ballot is cast for a "direct" candidate from a voter's constituency, the second is cast for a political party.